Sambuxc/Sambuxc/README.md

 #### What is the most important thing to me?

+• Delivering small and large projects
+• Code reviewing
+• Code documentation
+• Simplification of code
-Delivering projects, Simplifying problems in code, Having fun doing it, Helping others and Skating.
+• Having fun doing it
+• Helping others
+• Skating

 **Buy me a coffee** ☕️